Kuku Sabzi (Persian Herb Frittata)

 What Is Kuku in Persian Cuisine?

 Kuku, or kookoo, is a versatile category of Persian dishes typically made with eggs and a variety of vegetables, herbs, or even legumes.
-It can be served as an appetizer, side dish, or main course.
+It can be served as an appetizer or main course.
 Other popular kuku variations include kuku morgh (chicken kuku), kuku sibzamini (potato kuku), and kuku kadoo (zucchini kuku).

 What Is Kuku Sabzi?